Ford Mustang (fifth generation): Shelby GT and GT-H

 The Shelby GT-H was a fleet vehicle for Hertz car rental outlets and traced its roots to the 1966 Shelby GT350H.
 The GT-H was available only in Hertz's corporate colors: black exterior and twin gold racing stripes.
 It included a billet aluminum grille, a Shelby hood with functional hood pins, as well as front and rear fascias that were later used on Shelby GT and GT/CS models.
-The GT-H came with the Power Pack that included a cold air intake, revised exhaust system and custom performance calibration, boosting power to 319 hp and torque to 330 lb·ft.
+The GT-H came with the Power Pack that included a cold air intake, revised exhaust system and custom performance calibration, boosting power output to 319 hp and torque to 330 lb·ft.
 The GT-H also includes the handling package with lowering springs, improved dampers, sway bars, a strut tower brace and a 3.55:1 ratio rear axle assembly.
 A total of 500 units were ordered by Hertz for the 2006 model year, and 500 convertible models were announced for 2007.